Build vs Buy: Build chat from scratch or jump start with a chat API and SDK

 If you’re a large organization that wants to develop chat as a shared extensible service, then the need for resources amplifies because chat would require your team to collaborate across multiple product teams, to manage priorities among multiple teams’ requirements and, finally, to integrate across multiple products.
 In other words, developing chat for your company won’t happen in a vacuum, as in the estimate above, but, rather, it will cut across multiple teams and product roadmaps.

-Other than development resources, you should also account for costs for systems of development, for the server and infrastructure to build and run a service at high-scale, for maintenance & upkeep, and for ongoing variable costs to keep the chat service up-to-date for emerging customer needs.
+Other than development resources, you should also account for costs for systems of development and infrastructure.
+Infrastructure costs include cloud data storage, security tools, and data/analytics.
+Cloud data storage can run around $0.01 per monthly active user with security, data and analytics running 10-15% of the total infrastructure cost.
+It’s also important to budget for maintenance & upkeep, and for ongoing variable costs to keep the chat service up-to-date for emerging customer needs.

 Step Two – Assessing the risks of build or buy